akshi-sr/akshi-sr/README.md

 My name is Akshit Srivastava.

-I am an UG 1st year student in BIT Mesra, learning Web Devlopment.
+I am an UG 2nd year student in BIT Mesra.